 The good thing about air bag suspension is you can just keep adding more air to suit your preferred ride height and loads carried.
 Typically a good working pressure is 25 to 50 psi per bag.
 The bags become your bump stops.
 When unloaded you may run the bags empty but a few psi will cushion your bump stop and offer a bit of added stability to your handling.
+If you experience a firm bump then increase pressure to prevent that.

-Air Assist kits come with a 5 year parts replacement warranty on bags, brackets and air fittings.
+AAA kit come with a 10 year new for old parts replacement warranty on bags, brackets and air fittings.
+Electronic components come with a 12 month warranty.
 Keep a copy of your invoice or online purchase so you can show us later when you purchased your kit.

-- Warranties are parts replacement only and exclude postage, labour and any other incidental cost or damage. - Warranties also exclude corrosion or damage caused by external influences such as road hazards, heat, chemicals, salt or fuel spills.
+Warranties are parts replacement only and exclude postage, labour and any other incidental cost or damage.

+Warranties also exclude corrosion or damage caused by external influences such as road hazards, heat, chemicals, salt or fuel spills.